 From Bonn to Katowice and beyond: Youth Empowerment and Climate Change

-The main goal of the project is to motivate young people to actively participate in the debates on climate change protection and climate policy and to support them in their own political and/or civic engagement.
-At the same time, participants gain a deeper understanding of the concept of sustainable development as well as a sound knowledge and understanding of global interdependencies and how these affect individuals and the environment alike.
+The main goal of the project was to motivate young people to actively participate in the debates on climate change protection and climate policy and to support them in their own political and/or civic engagement.
+At the same time, participants gained a deeper understanding of the concept of sustainable development as well as a sound knowledge and understanding of global interdependencies and how these affect individuals and the environment alike.

 Well-proven methods of political education were used to reach the project goals.
 Besides participatory and interactive learning methods (especially from the field of Global Learning) and the joint exploration of local climate change initiatives on the ground, expert interviews formed a central part of the youth exchange programme.
 The UN-City of Bonn, which was the venue of the UN Climate Change Conference (COP 23) in 2017 and which hosts several UN-Secretariats, offered numerous contact persons for that matter.
 The second youth exchange to Krakow took place at the same time as the COP 24, which in 2018 was held in Katowice.
 Here, participants met with representatives of organizations that had travelled to Poland in order to attend the UN climate change summit.